The Imp Site

 There are other cars that use (more or less) the same shims, diameter 0.625".
 These have cylinderheads with the same shaped combustion chambers, the same idea for a camshaft, therefore the same shims.
 (AE = Aero Engineers)

-If you really can't find a shim that will fit, you could find a slightly thicker one (maybe one of which the marking are now illegible anyway), and rub it down to size.
+If you really can't find a shim that will fit, you could find a slightly thicker one (maybe one of which the marking are now illegible anyway), and rub it down to size (slide it over grinding paper).
 Laborious, but it might still be quicker than chasing all over for that elusive exact size.

 From: Martin Freestone, a former employee at Rootes